rufus-lang/rufus/doc/rdr/nnnn-exported-names.md

 ## Decision outcome

-Chosen option: option 2, because it uses one unified pattern instead of both the case-sensitive approach and special-case handling of the `internal` directory.
+Chosen option: option 2, because it uses one unified pattern instead of introducing two patterns with case-sensitive names, and special-case handling of the `internal` directory.
 It also has the benefit of making private modules more obvious when reading code.